yaroslavyvk/dotfiles/README.md

 This repository contains my personal configuration files for setting up a Unix-like development environment.

 ## Included so far

-- Zsh configuration
+	•	Zsh configuration
-- Tmux configuration
+	•	Tmux configuration
-- Neovim as a submodule
+	•	Neovim
+	•	Git configuration
+	•	Atuin shell history
+	•	WezTerm terminal

 ## Status

-⚠️ This setup is still a work in progress.
+🚧 This setup is a work in progress.
-I plan to improve and add more tools (e.g. Git config, Vim plugins, etc.)
+I’m planning to add more tools, including Nix for reproducible environments.